By Minneapolis DUI Attorney Thomas Gallagher

 Police cannot lawfully request a driver blow into a PBT without the preconditions required by Minnesota statute.
 A driver who refuses to blow into a PBT at the side of the road can be arrested for refusing.
 Though notoriously inaccurate, PBT reports of 0.08 or more can result in a claim of probable cause to arrest.

 Chemical Test at Police Station or Hospital

 After arrest, police may take the driver to a police station or hospital for a request for a sample for chemical testing.
 The sample collected can be either breath, blood or urine.

 All of these are searches.
 However blood and urine sample collection must be authorized by a search warrant.
 In certain circumstances, police can choose to invoke the so-called implied consent statute in order to take away the person’s drivers license before trial in the criminal case.

 If they do, police must read the Minnesota Chemical Test Advisory of rights, including the right to consult a lawyer before deciding.
 Then when the driver chooses to use their right to call a lawyer, police are must help vindicate that right to counsel.

 After that, when the person does provide a sample for chemical testing, they have a right to have a second, additional test sample.
 An independent lab can then analyze this additional test sample.
 If police interfere with this right, they cannot use the sample they collected.

-Some defenses are issues that have been around for decades or longer.
+Some defenses have been around for decades or longer.

-Others are of the timely nature, have their season only to be replaced by other new defenses.
+Others are of the timely nature.
+They have their season only until other newer defenses replace them.

-Why is Thomas C. Gallagher the best DWI defense attorney for your case?
+Why is Thomas Gallagher the best DWI defense attorney for your case?